Ace-of-Heartz/ELTE-Vault/Game Dev Club/24-25 Spring/Random Ideas/About the Club.md

 # Ideas

+**Advertise club**

+**Licenses**:
+- TODO: Read through licenses
+- Open-source

 # Timeline

 - 2025.02.09 - Message on Teams about start semester
 - 2025.02.15 - Hand out questionare about club:
-	- Dates - Weekly time for the club to be held
+	- Dates - Weekly time for the club to be held  - "Which time periods would the best for you?"
 	- Aspects of Game Development:
 		- What would you like to learn about more?
 		- Which areas do have experience in?
 		- Which Game Engines do you have experience in?
 		- Which computer science areas did you like more during your studies?
+		- Which areas of game development would you like to work on?
+			- 2D illustration
+			- 3D modelling
+				- Character
+				- Environment
+				- Items
+				- Etc.
+			- Game Logic
+			- Testing
+		- Previous experience? (*Hobbies*, *university stuff*)
 	- Their own project?
 If not specified, please elaborate later during the session!

 # Early Sessions